matthias-reis/carda-gatsby/content/articles/2021/08/an-interview-with-queen-of-the-static-opera.md

 **Melody:** In terms of molestation – educating yourself helps.
 It helps both your awareness and helps you grasp whether or not the abuse has affected your boundaries.
 It helps you identify stuff like self-soothing behaviour – or literal fight and flight mode.
 And with any PTSD or anxiety that the horrific event happened in your life caused.
 Awareness can calm you down.
 We all have access to a lot of information all the time – you can use it even to start the healing process yourself.

-## There is no rule book for traumatized people
+## "There is no rule book for traumatized people"

 People who have ignorant views just have not evolved to the place to understand your perspective – for me.
 So they are not worth the energy.
 I don't need to explain myself to them.
 I don't need to explain what it's like to feel endangered or explain what it's like to tell the police you almost got raped and have them doubt you because you don't seem hysterical enough.
 Like there's no rule book in how you're supposed to act when you're traumatized.
 I've been through a lot of shit, some I don't even talk about.
 But I've had the police drive off when the man who tried to rape me was right in front of them.